Category: Playing D&D

 Neither darkness, nor snow, nor wyverns – the Message must be delivered

 Worlds of points of light in a wilderness, or fallen empires, or warring kingdoms, or with merchant guilds that control trade need ways for far-ranging communities to stay in touch.
-In the real world this meant messenger pigeons, in the Potterverse they used owls, in Game of Thrones there were crows and ravens to communicate.
+In the real world this meant messenger pigeons, in Game of Thrones there were crows and ravens to communicate.
 Other fictions use dogs, or just a hearty human that trudges through awful conditions to keep the ties of society together — The Postman by David Brin, or the Pony Express in reality.

 Your Dungeons & Dragons worlds also need these messengers.
 They make sense and fit the fiction so well.
 A Messenger in D&D also doesn’t need to be confined to the animals of the real world.
 A Ravnica or Eberron game might use a tiny ornithopter.
 Fastieths fit in Eberron and parts of the Six Kingdoms.
 Spiders or bats fit in Ravenloft.
 There’s a flavor of messenger companion for every world.